b12io/orchestra/docs/source/motivation.rst

 Our Motivation
 ==============

-`Unlimited Labs <http://unlimitedlabs.com/>`_ has open sourced Orchestra as part of our goal to build a brighter future of work.
+`B12 <http://b12.io/>`_ has open sourced Orchestra as part of our goal to build a brighter future of work.

 We are a startup based in NYC that is passionate about improving how people do creative and analytical work.
 We have a strong team of engineers and designers who have worked extensively on systems that help people work productively online.